 It’s also worth noting that the touchscreen is fast and responsive.
 It would seem that Anycubic invested in a decent chipset to keep the user interface running buttery smooth.

-This concludes our Anycubic i3 Mega: Preview the Facts article.
+That concludes our Anycubic i3 Mega review, for now.
 We’ll keep you up to speed as soon as we have the first test prints.
-If you have any comment, please feel free to add them below.
+If you have any comments, please feel free to add them below!